mysociety/alaveteli/docs/glossary.md

     href="#authority" class="glossary__link">authority</a>.
 A <strong>batch
     request</strong> is when a user submits a single request that is then sent to <em>multiple</em> authorities.
-By default, this capability is not enabled, but Alaveteli does support it.
-To allow batch requests to be sent, you need to both enable the feature and then grant permission to use it on a user-by-user basis.
+By default, this capability is not enabled, but Alaveteli does support it as part of
+    <a href="{{ page.baseurl }}/docs/pro/">Alaveteli Professional</a>: Pro
+    users can make batch requests through the Pro interface.
     <div class="more-info">
       <p>More information:</p>
       <ul>